In this tutorial, we will discuss what Postman is and how to quickly get set up with it.

 Postman is a desktop and web application that allows you to make requests to an API from a graphical user interface.
 We recommend using Postman with the Twitter API, Twitter Ads API, and Labs endpoints when exploring the APIs functionality, as well as when you are troubleshooting issues with your application.

-We currently have three Postman collections available:
+We currently have two Postman collections available:

 Before you get started with using Twitter’s Postman collections, you will need to make sure you have the proper access and credentials for the Twitter developer platform tool of your choosing.
 You can learn more about getting access via our “Getting started” page.